Today’s post originally appeared on Miva Merchant’s blog on Tuesday, November 6th.

 - A/B Testing: Rotating in different types of creative and testing them against each other ensures that you are receiving the best ROI from your ads.
 From the start, we suggest uploading multiple versions of an ad to see which resonates with your potential customers the best.

 - Dynamic ads on Facebook can take creative and performance to the next level.
-Our LiquidAds on FBX have seen a click-through rate increase of 102% over standard Facebook Exchange ads.
+Our dynamic creatives on FBX have seen a click-through rate increase of 102% over standard Facebook Exchange ads.
 Contact your FBX provider to discuss dynamic ads options!

 Lastly, our President, Adam Berke, recently took to FBPPC.com to discuss ways in which you can use real-time bidding on FBX to improve your creative in your retargeting campaign – check them out!